 The galvanic Skin Response technique is used to measure the electric resistance offered by the skin.
 In it first, a random area of the skin is selected to measure establish the base resistance, and then, the area in concern is studied about the data that has already been obtained.
 As emotional arousal increases skin activity, it is generally used in polygraph tests.

 The Electrocardiograph is produced by recording the electrical waves that are produced by a person’s heart.
 The human heart produces these waves when it pumps blood into the human body.
 These waves are measured by electrodes that are attached to the person’s skin.
 The rhythms produced by these heartbeats are analyzed to detect weaknesses in the heart muscles or some other abnormalities.

-Electromyography is similar to Electrocardiography but, it is used for any muscles in the body and not the heart muscles in particular.
+Electromyography is similar to Electrocardiography but is used for any muscles in the body and not the heart muscles in particular.
 Similar to the heart muscles, the muscles in other parts of the body also produce electric waves when they contract.
 Their abnormal activity can be detected by the fluctuations in the graph that are recorded.

 Thus, the body’s various signals prove to be very useful in detecting any abnormalities present in the body.
 Biosignal processing is also used in research to understand various activities performed by specific organs in one’s body.